HenryCWong/genomic-barcode-counter/README.md

 ## Introduction
 This respository consists of 3 scripts and 2 tools.
-I have also provided 2 run shell scripts.
+I have also provided 2 shell scripts to run these tools.

 **barcodeCounter.jl**
 A script that simply calls the fucntions in barcodeCountFuncts.jl to create an output file that contains the counts of each barcode identified in the barcode library provided to it.